2023 Most Popular Communication Sciences Bachelor's Degree Schools in Massachusetts

 The colleges and universities below are the most popular for communication sciences majors pursuing a bachelor's degree.

 Our analysis found University of Massachusetts Amherst to be the most popular school for communication sciences students who want to pursue a bachelor’s degree in Massachusetts.
-Located in the large suburb of Amherst, UMass Amherst is a public college with a fairly large student population.
+Located in the suburb of Amherst, UMass Amherst is a public school with a very large student population.

 Of the 68 students majoring in communication sciences at UMass Amherst, 4% are male and 96% are female.